 - A: No. There is no compensation for pain and suffering.
 Your permanent partial disability rating is only based upon loss of range of motion. - Q: I have just been given a permanent partial disability rating and am still receiving my lost wage check.
 Can I get both? - A: No. You cannot get both temporary total disability benefits at the same time you receive permanent partial disability benefits.
 However, once you return to work, even if at a lower wage, you can get temporary partial disability benefits and permanent partial disability benefits at the same time, but each week will count as two weeks. - Q: How often will I receive my total temporary disability check and what do I do if I don't receive it on time? - A: You should receive your total temporary disability check on a weekly or bi-weekly basis.
 If you don't receive it on time, contact the insurance adjuster to request an explanation.
-If you're under an Award and your check is more than two weeks late, you can also request to receive additional money from the insurance company (a 20 percent late payment penalty). - Q: I'm afraid I'll be fired if I file a workers' compensation claim.
-Can my employer do this? - A: No. Virginia law does not allow an employer to fire an employee in retaliation for filing a workers' compensation claim.
-However, Virginia is an employment-at-will state, meaning that an employer can fire an employee without cause for any lawful reason and an employee can quit without cause for any reason.
-If you believe that your employer fired you in retaliation for filing a claim, contact the Virginia Department of Labor to file a complaint.
-But understand that workers' compensation will not save your job.
+If you're under an Award and your check is more than two weeks late, you can also request to receive additional money from the insurance company (a 20 percent late payment penalty). - Q: My son died in a work accident and has no dependents.
+What happens? - A: If a deceased worker has no dependents, then only related medical expenses and up to \$10,000 for burial expenses will be paid.